soc-cy/soc-cy.github.io/Free or Open Source Tools/README.md

-## Cybersecurity Free/ Open Source Tools
+## Cybersecurity Free / Open Source Tools

 ### Here you can find all the free/open source tools for your organisation/individual purpose.